-A public agency may not refuse access to records "by contracting with a nongovernmental body to perform any of its duties or
+A public agency may not refuse access to records "by contracting with a nongovernmental body to perform any of its duties or functions."
+Furthermore, public agencies are required, without exception, to separate exempt information from records when a request is made, and to provide access to the nonexempt material.

-Id. at 456.